PetervanLunteren/EcoAssist/install_files/macos/grant-access.md

-## How to grant access to open the EcoAssist installer
+## How to grant access to open the AddaxAI installer

-Depending on your macOS security settings, you might not be able to open the EcoAssist installer immediately.
+Depending on your macOS security settings, you might not be able to open the AddaxAI installer immediately.
 Sometimes a simple `Right click` > `Open` will do the trick.
 If not, you’ll need to mark the file as safe in your system settings.
 Follow the steps below to proceed.

 ________